Constrained Decoding for Safe Robot Navigation Foundation Models: Preliminaries

 \subsection{Constrained Decoding in Transformers}

 A large variety of autoregressive transformer-based models generate final outputs by producing a probability distribution over the model vocabulary at each timestep.
-This distribution is generated by performing a softmax operation over the model's last hidden layer.
 Then, through the process of \textit{decoding}, tokens are selected to maximize the overall likelihood of an output sequence.
 In standard decoding, this maximization can be performed by either greedily selecting the most probable token at each step or by using a beam search to maintain multiple high-likelihood candidates.
-However, this often leads to degenerate output sequences that are repetitive \cite{holtzman2019curious}.
-A common approach is to use sampling strategies like top $k$ \cite{fan2018hierarchical}, and nucleus sampling \cite{holtzman2019curious} that introduce stochasticity to encourage more diverse outputs.
-Constrained decoding \cite{hokamp-liu-2017-lexically} modifies this probabilistic selection by pruning invalid tokens to ensure that the generated sequences satisfy predefined constraints.
-These constraints are often syntactic, such as regular expressions, JSON formatting, or programming language grammars \cite{welleck2024decodingmetagenerationinferencetimealgorithms}.
-There is also recent work on enforcing \emph{semantic} constraints that ensure coherence of the output or alignment with specific knowledge bases \cite{peyrard2024erasemanticdecoding}.
+However, this often leads to degenerate output sequences that are repetitive \citep{holtzman2019curious}.
+A common approach is to use sampling strategies like top $k$ \citep{fan2018hierarchical}, and nucleus sampling \citep{holtzman2019curious} that introduce stochasticity to encourage more diverse outputs.
+Constrained decoding \citep{hokamp-liu-2017-lexically} modifies this probabilistic selection by pruning invalid tokens to ensure that the generated sequences satisfy predefined constraints.
+These constraints are often syntactic, such as regular expressions, JSON formatting, or programming language grammars \citep{welleck2024decodingmetagenerationinferencetimealgorithms}.
+There is also recent work on enforcing \emph{semantic} constraints that ensure coherence of the output or alignment with specific knowledge bases \citep{peyrard2024erasemanticdecoding}.
 Formally, constrained decoding can be seen as maximizing the probability of the output sequence subject to a constraint $\mathcal{C}$: $\arg\max_{y \in \mathcal{Y}_{\mathcal{C}}} P(y \mid x)$ where $\mathcal{Y}_{\mathcal{C}}$ is the set of sequences satisfying $\mathcal{C}$.